ankitdoot/myportfolio/README.md

 ## Contribute :

-You can contribute to this website by making it Responsive for different devices.
+You can contribute to this website by making it Moblie-Friendly.
-You can check here for responsiveness  : https://www.responsinator.com/

 ## Credits :

 I took inspiration from portfolio of [Rishabh Kalakoti](https://rishabhkalakoti.github.io/)

-You can connect with him on [GitHub](https://github.com/rishabhkalakoti)